tapanther/Tritan/docs/BlackpointCity.md

 - *Draseotheoa* :

-    A First Age temple dedicated to long forgotten gods, the Draseotheoa was appropriated by the early followers of the Cult of Five.
+    A First Age temple dedicated to long forgotten gods, the Draseotheoa was appropriated by the early followers of the [Cult of Five][Cult of Five].
 Many of the old idols and statues are still present, thanks in large part to the strong deference given to First Age relics by the population.

 - *Kilmainham Gaol* :

-    An ancient fortress and one of the oldest structures in Blackpoint, the Kilmainham Gaol has been used as a state prison by the Dohlaran Crown since before the Great Sack.
+    An ancient fortress and one of the oldest structures in [Blackpoint][Blackpoint (City)] the Kilmainham Gaol has been used as a state prison by the Dohlaran Crown since before the Great Sack.
 The fortress currently holds a wide range of prisoners, from petty thieves to nobles who have offended the Crown in some manner.